Table of Contents

 Managing strings across your site

-To do this, simply click on See Overview in the sidebar.
+To do this, click on See Overview in the sidebar.
 This makes all string counters and strings in the Manage strings panel appear on a page level.

-In this view, you also have the option to filter your strings and easily identify which of them have not been detected by TX Live during the last 15 days (this limit is customizable and can be configured according to your needs) and remove them from DETECTED or/and APPROVED tab.
+In this view, you also have the option to filter your strings and quickly identify which of them have not been detected by TX Live during the last 15 days (this limit is customizable and can be configured according to your needs) and remove them from DETECTED or/and APPROVED tab.

 Handling source updates